MJBattistone/CinemaSupply/README.md

 The current search page was developed so I had something to show the group.
 I ended up starting the code from scratch and most of the time thus far has been spent designing/populating the database and developing the admin-insert page.
 It seems like  we don't have much right now but most of our project's content is *there,* we just have to decide on how/what we want to display and query the database accordingly.

-I will finish the README tomorrow.
 Let me know if you have any questions.